ProjectKorra/ProjectKorraWiki/source/pkcore/abilities.rst

 ======================
 Elements and Abilities
 ======================
-Elements contain abilities which the player can use to aid themself.
+Each element contains a variety of abilities that the player can use to aid their survival.
 Below are outlines of each element and the abilities they contain.

 Airbending